Nikhil-221/NBA-DataAnalysis/README.md

 # What I Explored:-

-1)Height vs Rebounds - Do taller players really grab more boards?
+1) Height vs Rebounds - Do taller players really grab more boards?

-2)Steph Curry Effect - Shows how he revolutionized the 3 point shot compared to league average
+2) Steph Curry Effect - Shows how he revolutionized the 3 point shot compared to league average

 3) 3-Point Revolution - From barely used to everyone's favorite shot.